If you want to apply to University of Nebraska at Omaha, the deadline for Fall 2023 admissions is August 1 and the application fee is $45.

 Want To Bring Up Your ACT Score?
 Access ACT practice tests and study tips and see upcoming ACT test dates.

-For transfer students, it is slightly difficult to get admitted to University of Nebraska at Omaha.
+For transfer students, it is not difficult to get admitted to University of Nebraska at Omaha.

 Can I defer my acceptance to University of Nebraska at Omaha?